 We ask that clients be patient when corresponding with an Adviser who may be managing a high number of other urgent cases.
-If clients are waiting for an email response or call back, please bear this in mind and allow the Advisers reasonable time to respond.
+If clients are waiting for an email response or call back, please bear this in mind and allow the Advisers reasonable time to respond (please also see 3.
+Service Limitations).